The QS World University Rankings 2023 have been released, featuring over 1,400 of the Best Engineering Universities in the World.

 At its founding in 1861, MIT was initially a small community of problem-solvers and science lovers eager to bring their knowledge to bear on the world.
 Today, MIT has evolved into an educational behemoth, with some 1,000 faculty members and more than 11,000 undergraduate and graduate students.

 A vibrant arts culture also permeates college life.
 There are 12 museums and galleries on campus, with the MIT Museum drawing nearly 125,000 visitors each year.
-Students participate in more than 60 music, theatre, writing, and dance groups, and faculty members of MIT even include Pulitzer Prize winners and Guggenheim fellows.
+Students participate in more than 60 music, theatre, writing, and dance groups, and MIT faculty members include Pulitzer Prize winners and Guggenheim Fellows.

 MIT is set in 168 acres of grounds that extend for more than a mile along the Cambridge side of the Charles River basin.
-The campus features stunning landmarks designed by the likes of architects Alvar Aalto, Frank Gehry, and Steven Hollin, as well as buildings in a range of architectural styles, from neoclassical to modernist and brutalist.
+The campus features stunning landmarks designed by architects such as Alvar Aalto, Frank Gehry, and Steven Holl, as well as buildings in a range of architectural styles, from neoclassical to modernist to brutalist.

-At its edges, the campus merges with various Cambridge neighborhoods, including Kendall Square which is one of the most innovative square miles on the planet.
+At its edges, the campus merges with various Cambridge neighbourhoods, including Kendall Square, which is one of the most innovative square miles on the planet.

-The close association of industry and research has helped MIT alumni go on to launch more than 30,000 active companies, creating 4.6 million jobs and generating roughly $1.9 trillion in annual revenue.
-No wonder then that a nation of MIT graduates would be equivalent to the 10th-largest economy in the world.
+The close association between industry and research has enabled MIT alumni to launch more than 30,000 active companies, creating 4.6 million jobs and generating roughly $1.9 trillion in annual revenue.
+No wonder, then, that a nation of MIT graduates would be the 10th-largest economy in the world.

 #2.
 University of Cambridge

-Located in the center of the ancient city of Cambridge, 50 miles north of London, the University of Cambridge is a collegiate public research institution that serves more than 18,000 students from all corners of the globe.
+University of Cambridge, Cambridge, United Kingdom.
+Located in the centre of the ancient city of Cambridge, 50 miles north of London, the University of Cambridge is a collegiate public research institution that serves more than 18,000 students from all corners of the globe.

-The university consists of numerous listed buildings and is divided into 31 autonomous colleges, with many of the older ones situated on the famous river Cam.
+The university consists of numerous listed buildings and is divided into 31 autonomous colleges, with many of the older ones situated on the famous River Cam.
 Applications are made directly to the individual colleges, rather than to the university overall.
-You can live and are often taught within your college, receiving small group teaching sessions known as college supervision.
+You can live and are often taught at your college, receiving small-group teaching sessions known as college supervision.

 Six academic schools – Arts and Humanities, Biological Sciences, Clinical Medicine, Humanities and Social Sciences, Physical Sciences, and Technology – are spread across the university’s colleges, housing roughly 150 faculties and other institutions.

 Founded in 1209, the University of Cambridge’s 800-year history makes it the fourth-oldest university in the world and the second-oldest university in the English-speaking world.
-Cambridge students make up 20 percent of the town’s population and most of the older colleges are situated near the city center.
+Cambridge students make up 20 per cent of the town’s population, and most of the older colleges are situated near the city centre.

-Its notable buildings give the city of Cambridge a unique character and include King’s College Chapel, the history faculty building designed by James Stirling, and the Cripps Building at St John’s College.
+Its notable buildings give the city of Cambridge a unique character, including King’s College Chapel, the History Faculty Building designed by James Stirling, and the Cripps Building at St John’s College.

 Cambridge is widely acknowledged as a vibrant place to be a student.
-On the academic side, the university is home to over 100 libraries, which hold more than 15 million books in total.
-There are also nine world-renowned arts, scientific and cultural museums such as Kettle’s Yard and the Fitzwilliam Museum, which are open to the public throughout the year, as well as a botanical garden.
+On the academic side, the university is home to over 100 libraries, which hold more than 15 million books.
+There are also nine world-renowned arts, scientific, and cultural museums, such as Kettle’s Yard and the Fitzwilliam Museum, which are open to the public year-round, as well as a botanical garden.

 Extracurricular activities give you the chance to get involved with anything from the university’s renowned student drama societies, which spawned the likes of the comedy group Monty Python, to music, politics, and hundreds of other clubs and societies.
 The sports scene at Cambridge is huge too, with state-of-the-art facilities and over 80 sports on offer with teams for novices and experts alike.